Dexus/scrambler-plugin/README.md

 Requirements
 ------------

-* Ensure GCC and the header files for libcrypto (OpenSSL) and libxcrypt are installed.
+* Ensure GCC and the header files for libcrypto (OpenSSL) and libsodium are installed.

 Installation
 ------------